modelop/modelop.github.io/Guides/Getting Started with FastScore v1-6-1.md

 ```

 A similar stream descriptor can be used for the output stream to write the output scores to a file in the same directory.
-[//]: # (<p class="callout warning">
-When using Docker volume linking to link a directory on the host machine to the Engine instance, Docker must have privileges to read and write from the specified directory.
+> When using Docker volume linking to link a directory on the host machine to the Engine instance, Docker must have privileges to read and write from the specified directory.
 Additionally, the directory on the container must be chosen carefully, as its contents will be overwritten with the contents of the corresponding host directory upon linking. `/root/data` is safe (as it only contains the demo datafiles), but other directories on the container (e.g., `/usr`) may not be.
-</p>)

 #### Streams via the Dashboard
 Analogously to models, streams can also be manipulated from the Dashboard.
 Selecting the "Streams" tab under Model Manage displays the following view: